canonical/checkbox/checkbox-ng/docs/manpages/PLAINBOX_PROVIDER_DATA.rst

 Checkbox Compatibility
 ----------------------

-Jobs designed to work with pre-PlainBox-based Checkbox may still refer to the old, somewhat confusing, environment variable :doc:`CHECKBOX_SHARE`.
+Jobs designed to work with pre-Plainbox-based Checkbox may still refer to the old, somewhat confusing, environment variable :doc:`CHECKBOX_SHARE`.
 It points to the same directory.